-The mattress should always be a flat surface to ensure good airflow for baby.
+The mattress should always be a flat surface to ensure proper airflow for baby.
 The mattress should be suitable to use with the crib.
-That means the correct fit without spaces or upturned sides.
+That means the correct fit without spaces or sloped sides.

 10. Sleep position

 When you put a baby in a crib, they look tiny in a huge space.
 The best way to position baby is with their feet to the bottom of the crib.
 Blankets can be tucked into the edges of the crib.
 This prevents the blankets becoming loose.
 Also, baby cannot wriggle down the crib and under the covers.

 When the blankets are in place, they should not cover further than babies shoulders.
 Again remember not to put a hat on your baby.
 This keeps your baby at a comfortable temperature without the risk of overheating.

 Note for Twins